waldiez/waldiez/CONTRIBUTING.md

 To generate the documentation:

-> Note: For the "full" documentation (and the react related parts), we should first generate the React markdown files using `bun docs`.
+> Note: For the "full" documentation (and the React related parts), we should first generate the React related md files using `bun docs`.
 > Then, we can generate the full documentation using:

 ```shell
 hatch run docs
 ```

-To run all checks + matrix tests + docs + build:
+To run all checks, matrix tests, docs, build:

 ```shell
 hatch run all